Menithal/hifi-ipfs/README.md

 # Hifi-IFPS "Heimdall"
 ## Web Node Proof of Concept

-This is a proof of concept repository for rapidly setting up a service that allows one to upload Assets for High Fidelity to the IPFS and keep track of what has been uploaded to it.
+This is a proof of concept repository for rapidly setting up a service that allows one to upload Assets for High Fidelity via the IPFS and keep track of what has been uploaded to it.

-Others may use this as a base line to make their own host nodes for ipfs with their own services.
+Others may use this as a template to improve upon to make their own host nodes for ipfs with their own services.

 # Caution